geoserver/geoserver/doc/en/developer/source/source.rst

 For example at present these branches are:

-* **master** - The 2.3.x release stream, where unstable development such as major new features take place
+* **master** - The 2.17.x release stream, where unstable development such as major new features take place
-* **2.2.x** - The 2.2.x release stream, where stable development such as bug fixing and stable features take place
+* **2.16.x** - The 2.16.x release stream, where stable development such as bug fixing and stable features take place
-* **2.1.x** - The 2.1.x release stream, which is at end-of-life and has no active development
+* **2.15.x** - The 2.15.x release stream, which is at end-of-life and has no active development

-Release branches
+Release tags
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^

-Release branches are used to manage releases of stable branches.
-For each stable primary branch there is a corresponding release branch.
-At present this includes:
+Release tags are used to mark releases from the stable or maintenance branches.
+These can be used to create a release branch if an emergency patch needs to be made:

-* **rel_2.2.x** - The stable release branch
-* **rel_2.1.x** - The previous stable release branch
+* 2.15-M0
+* 2.15-RC
+* 2.15.0
+* 2.15.1

-Release branches are only used during a versioned release of the software.
+Release tagas are only used during a versioned release of the software.
 At any given time a release branch corresponds to the exact state of the last release from that branch.
 During release these branches are tagged.

 Release branches are also present in all repositories.